steview-d/tinas-tots/README.md

 ### Media
 - Photographs used with permission from Tina's Tots.
 - Video of the 'sing-a-long' used with permission from Tina's Tots.
-- OFSTED 'Good' logo used with permission from OFSTED.
+- OFSTED 'Good' logo used with permission from [OFSTED](https://www.gov.uk/government/organisations/ofsted).
 - Pictures from the 'Meet the Parents' section sourced via Google image search.
 All pictures had full usage rights and were labelled for reuse by Google.
-- Favicon icon sourced from https://www.freefavicon.com/ and used with permission.
+- Favicon icon sourced from [free favicon](https://www.freefavicon.com/) and used with permission.

 ### Acknowledgements